joemulick/Egyptian-Rat-Screw-ReactCreateApp/README.md

 `pg_ctl -D /usr/local/var/postgres stop`

+#### Create the Database

+    $ createdb ers
+    $ psql -d ers -f db/db_init.sql

+This will create a database called `ers` and a role `ersAdmin` with all privileges granted on the database.

+    role: ersAdmin
+    password: dirtyRat

 _See [this article](https://www.codementor.io/devops/tutorial/getting-started-postgresql-server-mac-osx) for more details._

-*NOTE: No code exists to create an actual database yet.*
+__NOTE: No code exists to create an actual database yet.__

 # The Stack: